For Booking: email@example.com | For Press: firstname.lastname@example.org

 - Echoes Magazine (London, UK)

 We're well aware that the music biz is not a meritocracy, but it seems criminal that Ab and the Souljourners haven't blown up yet.
 Ab's a young-ish cat, so he'll pull the same crowd that buys Musiq and Dwele records, but his live act leaves a lot of his better-known peers in the dust.
 The band aggressive combination of gospel-inspired vocals, tight change-ups, and raw funk vamping can best be compared to D'Angelo's Voodoo tour of 2000.
-Like D'Angelo's Soultronics band, Ab and the Souljourner's approach reveals diligent study in the Prince and James Brown schools of showmanship.
+Like D'Angelo's Soultronics band, Ab's approach reveals diligent study in the Prince and James Brown schools of showmanship.

 - The Washington Post